 Visit us online: http://www.clioancientart.com/

-Clio Ancient Art and Antiquities was established by Chris M. Maupin with the aim of making the enjoyment of art and antiquities from the ancient Greek, Roman, Egyptian and Near Eastern worlds accessible to the widest possible audience.
+Clio Ancient Art and Antiquities was established with the aim of making the enjoyment of art and antiquities from the ancient Roman, Egyptian, Cypriot, Byzantine, Greek and Near Eastern worlds accessible to the widest possible audience.

-Started in the San Francisco Bay Area and relocated to Wilmington, North Carolina, Clio Ancient Art utilizes Mr. Maupin’s academic background in archaeology and a life long interest in ancient art.
-He has traveled extensively in the Mediterranean world and visited countless archaeological sites in Italy, Greece, Egypt and other countries.
-With over 20 years collecting experience, he has consulted for museums and private collectors, and has established a Trust that sets aside key pieces of ancient art for donation to museums building their own collections of Greco-Roman, Egyptian and Near Eastern antiquities.
+Started in the San Francisco Bay Area and relocated to Wilmington, North Carolina, Clio Ancient Art draws on the owner's academic background in archaeology and a life long interest in ancient art, having traveled extensively in the Mediterranean world and visited countless archaeological sites.
+With 25 years experience, Clio Ancient Art has consulted for museums and private collectors, and has established a Trust that sets aside key pieces of ancient art for donation to museums building their own antiquities collections.

 We live in a world obsessed with change that seems constantly to be reinventing itself.
 This wasn’t always so.
 For most of recorded history, change occurred slowly and this was especially true of art.
 Only rarely, as with Greek vase painting, did styles evolve rapidly.